 Why were cornflakes invented?

-Why were cornflakes invented was first titled "I want to be a billionaire."
-The brain behind it was William Kellogg, the intention to make a nutritious food for ailing patients in a sanatorium.
+I first named this page titled why were cornflakes invented "I want to be a billionaire."
+The brain behind it was William Kellogg, the intention being to make a nutritious food for ailing patients in a sanatorium.
 But what are the facts?

 Have you ever watched Fiddler on the Roof?
 It is one of my all-time favourite movies with the poor farmer Tevye singing the matchless "wish I were a rich man."
 The oft repeated theme of the movie, our inhumanity again being played out in Eastern Europe, is repeated throughout history; in that instance it was the Jews getting stick from the Russians.

-Today it is feeding craparola to children; there's no mystery behind their obesity, diabetes and stuntedness.
+Today it is feeding craparola to children; there's no mystery behind the obesity, diabetes and stuntedness of our kids.

 Haven’t we all wanted to be rich men?
-Well, after a lifetime of searching, I think I have found out how it could be done.
-You find something you can buy for R2, then gut it, extract all the best parts and sell them to a third party; put the tasteless remains into a fancy box and flog it to an unsuspecting public for sixty-rand.
+Well, after a lifetime of searching, I think I have found out how it could readily be done.
+You find something you can buy for R2; then gut it, extract all the best parts and sell them to a third party.
+Put the tasteless remains into a fancy box and flog it to an unsuspecting public for sixty-rand.

 Why were cornflakes invented?

-The best part you process and sell it to the same gullible people for R100 in little capsules.
-Tevye would have been impressed, but he was a man of conscience and would never have tried something like that.
+The best part you either sell to farmers for pig food or process and market it to gullible humans for R100 in little capsules.
+Tevye would have been impressed but he was a man of conscience and would never have tried something like that.

 So how do you pull off this massive scam?
-Well, in these hungry times, you want to find a good food that is dirt cheap; there aren’t too many around, but finally I settled on the humble mealie.
-I was very pleased when I found you could buy dried corn for R2,000 / ton.
+Well, in these hungry times, you want to find a good food that is dirt cheap; there aren’t too many around but finally I settled on the humble mealie.
+I was very pleased when I found one could buy dried corn for R2,000 / ton.

 If you go and measure out a kilogram of mealies you will find that actually it is a lot of grain.
-Throw in some beans, greens like spinach and a couple eggs per week and a human being could probably survive.
+Throw in some beans, greens like spinach and a couple eggs per week; a human being could probably survive.

 Yellow cornmeal porridge.Cornmeal porridge with 100% grain.